The Criteria of Progressive and Reactionary Tendencies in History

 In the conflict of politics the opposite terms “progressive” and “reactionary” are often used in a demagogical sense.
 In earlier days the liberal parties laid claim to the designation “progressist”.
 Later on the socialist parties did the same.
 Nowadays the totalitarian parties demand the exclusive right to call themselves “progressist” in contrast to all the others that reject their ideology.
 But it stands to reason that these latter do not accept the designation “reactionary”.
 They, too, in general stress the progressive character of their political programs, at least in so far as they have not abandoned the belief in progress in its politico‐historical sense.
 This situation testifies to different views of the so called demands of historical development.
 Yet it is unquestionable that in both cases really historical standards or norms of historical development are at issue.
 Can such standards have an objective basis in the inner nature of history itself, or are they nothing more than unverifiable measures of a merely subjective appreciation of the course of a historical process?
 It is to this question that I shall devote some observations this morning.

 It will be evident that it is not only to the politician, who seeks from a study of the course of history to understand the demands of the present and the near future, that this question is important.
 The historical process moves in the historical aspect of time, in which past, present, and future are unbreakably interwoven with one another.
-The historian, whose scientific attention is directed to the past, is equally confronted with the problem as to whether objective criteria for a distinction between progressive and regressive tendencies in history may be discovered, And here, too, this distinction is doubtless of a normative character, since the question at issue is whether there exists norms of historical development of a verifiable validity by which the factual course of historical events
+The historian, whose scientific attention is directed to the past, is equally confronted with the problem as to whether objective criteria for a distinction between progressive and regressive tendencies in history may be discovered, And here, too, this distinction is doubtless of a normative character, since the question at issue is whether there exists norms of historical development of a verifiable validity by which the factual course of historical events may be tested.

 For this very reason the well known Neo-Kantian philosopher Heinrich Rickert, who has paid much attention to the epistemological foundations of cultural science as distinct from those of natural science, denied to the science of history any judgment concerning progressive and retrograde tendencies in the progress of historical development.
 In his opinion such axiological judgments exceed the bounds of both the science and the philosophy of history and should be reserved for personal world‐and-life‐views only.
 The question whether such an elimination of all normative viewpoints from a scientific historiography and philosophy of history is possible may be left aside for the moment.